dipaish/Docker_Basics/4-0-network-basics.md

 - [Step 3 - Inspect a network](#inspect)
 - [Step 4 - List network driver plugins](#list_drivers)

-# Prerequisites

-You will need all of the following to complete this lab:

-- A Linux-based Docker Host running Docker 1.12 or higher

 # <a name="docker_network"></a>Step 1: The `docker network` command